-To CRM advocates, this paper is an acid test as to which marketing practices would be considered or should evolved to CRM.
+To CRM advocates, this paper is an acid test as to which marketing practices would be considered or should evolve into CRM.

 REVIEW OF RELATED LITERATURE

-While there are few available researches concerning differentiating customers specifically on pharmaceutical industries, the prevailing wind of doctrine in almost all organizations and businesses is geared toward the establishment of a culture leaning towards loyalty.
+While there are few available pieces of research concerning differentiating customers specifically in pharmaceutical industries, the prevailing wind of doctrine in almost all organizations and businesses is geared toward the establishment of a culture leaning towards loyalty.
 The wealth of information presented to date is mainly centered on CRM practices of industries boasting of their individual doctrines concocted after CRM principles.

-The one-on-one marketing may have had its roots in the academe thanks to Howard Gardner’s contribution to the true definition of intelligence; however, a large void exists surrounding the realm of specific CRM practices in the pharmaceutical industry.
-A huge gap is also evident in correlating differentiating clients and doctor’s loyalty.
+One-on-one marketing may have had its roots in the academe thanks to Howard Gardner’s contribution to the true definition of intelligence; however, a large void exists surrounding the realm of specific CRM practices in the pharmaceutical industry.
+A huge gap is also evident in correlating differentiating clients' and doctors’ loyalty.
 Like in all great endeavors, the researchers have found it comforting to state that this may be the first of its kind.